0 Flares Twitter 0 Facebook 0 Google+ 0 Pin It Share 0 LinkedIn 0 0 Flares ×

 It is not actually a lake rather it’s a pond and one of the four oldest ponds in Thrissur city of Kerala.
 Vadakkechira Lake has fountains, pools, seats, rock garden and a gallery to take a great look of this lake.
 The pond is a 4 hectare ecological unit with far-reaching shrubberies, birdies, sacred groves and butterfly parks.
 You can spend your evening hours without a thought here.

-#6 Punnamada Lake in Alleppey
+6. Punnamada Lake in Alleppey:

 Unlock Best Deal on Kerala Tour Package Now

 Vellayani Lake is the largest lake with clam and freshwater in Thiruvananthapuram district of Kerala.
 Visit this lake during the full-moon night and you will see the heaven on earth.
 The boat race at the time of Onam calls for many tourists.
 Watch the eye-catching sunset here and you would certainly stay here to spend your time in the cool and comfy breeze blowing here.
-This makes the lake one of the largest freshwater lake in kerala worth visiting.
+This makes the lake one of the largest freshwater lakes in kerala worth visiting.

-#8 Aakkulam Lake in Trivandrum
+8. Aakkulam Lake in Trivandrum:

 The lake located on the outskirts of the city of Trivandrum is the oldest tourist place in the city.
 It is an extension of Veli Lake and merges with the sea at the end.
 A paradise for people in search of peace, the Aakkulam Lake provides the beauty of water with nature at its peak.
 The major attraction includes boating at the lake giving serene experience to the visitor.
 The backwaters of the lake provide calming experience with numerous boating options.
 The bank of the lake is a perfect picnic spot with activities like a swimming pool and a children’s park.

-#9 Paravur Lake in Kollam
+9. Paravur Lake in Kollam:

 Paravur Lake